determined-ai/determined/docs/integrations/notification/slack.rst

 Setting up the Webhook in Determined
 ====================================

-Finally, we will need to add a Webhook in Determined using **Webhook URL** provided by Slack.
+Finally, we will need to add a bebhook in Determined using **Webhook URL** provided by Slack.

-In the **Webhook URLs for Your Workspace** section of Incoming Webhooks page you should see a list Webhook URLs for all of the channels that you have added.
+In the **Webhook URLs for Your Workspace** section of Incoming Webhooks page you should see a list of Webhook URLs for all of the channels that you have added.
 Click the **Copy** button for the appropriate Webhook URL and then navigate to the Webhooks page in Determined.

 On the Webhooks page in Determined click the **New Webhook** button in the top right corner of the page.